+MHAW is run annually by the Mental Health Foundation and has been since 1993.
 MHAW is endorsed by the World Federation for Mental Health and is marked in over 150 countries at different times of the year.

 Te Reo Māori slogan

 MĀ TE KŌRERO, KA ORA: Through conversation, comes wellbeing

 ITI TE KUPU, NUI TE KŌRERO: A little chat can go a long way*

 *Whilst this is not a direct translation, we chose this whakataukī because we feel its sentiment speaks really nicely to the theme and importance of taking time to kōrero.
 It highlights the significance of the small yet impactful kōrero we have with our whānau and friends every day, as well as acknowledging that communication can come in many different forms.
 Whether a person has a few or many words to say, a wealth of knowledge and aroha can be found in even the smallest of words.

 Whakataukī are proverbs and poetic forms of te reo Māori, which are used in a range of contexts in te ao Māori such as whaikōrero/formal speeches to support the speaker in making a point and in aligning the present with the wisdom of tīpuna/tūpuna/ancestors.
 A whakatauākī is a proverb where the original speaker is known.

 The guiding whakataukī for Mental Health Awareness Week 2021 is:

 Mā te mārama, ka matau,